SymfonyCasts/symfony-ux/sfcasts/stimulus/ajax-html.md

 # HTML-Returning Ajax Endpoint

-When we type in the box, we *are* now making an AJAX request back to the server.
+When we type in the box, we *are* now making an Ajax request back to the server.
 The response - which we can see in the log - is the *full* HTML of the homepage.
 That's... not what we want.
 But... what *do* we want?

-If you use something like React or Vue, your AJAX endpoints probably return JSON.
+If you use something like React or Vue, your Ajax endpoints probably return JSON.
 You then use that JSON to build the HTML in JavaScript.
 But we're using Stimulus!
 And Stimulus is *all* about building HTML on the server.